 Active Directory Objects

-You must add users, computers, groups and OUs to Workspace Environment Management so that the agent can manage them.
+Add users, computers, groups, and OUs to WEM so that the agent can manage them.

 A list of your existing users and groups.
 You can use Find to filter the list by name or ID against a text string.